kiba/Writings/atg/chp7_realization.md

 "I have been authorized by my government to release those information to prove that I am something worth talking about," Parkinson answered.

-"By release, you mean leaking classified information from seventeen years ago and earlier."
+"By release, you mean leaking classified information from seventeen years ago and earlier?
+I am sure that one person can't do it alone.
+WHat's your motive?"

-"It is a risk," Parkinson admitted.
+"It is a risk," Parkinson admitted, completely ignoring the accusation.
 "But a necessary one."

 "Like the FBI agent right beside me, I don't believe you," the secretary bluntly said.

-"Now that you're here, I can give you information that would prove my story."
+"Your story is completely absurd.
+It's more likely that you simply stole it."

+"If I were in your position, then I would think the same thing, yes.
+Since you're here, I am now authorized to prove my story once for all.
+I am sure you understand the importance of secrecy here."

 "Another one of you rabbit hole?"

-"It's the real thing.."
+"I assure you, it's the real thing."

-"Just to be clear, if you tricked us, we will throw the book at you, and any one of your associate," Fox warned.

-"Let's get this over with, shall we?" the secretary said.

-Gerry Parkinson spilled out the address of the gate location, and how to get there.
+"This is your last chance to come clean and rat out your associate," Fox warned.
+"Your complete failure to cooperate will be duly noted by the court."

+"There are no lies for you to dig through, Fox," Parkinson said in annoyance.

+Then Parkinson spilt the GPS coordinate of the warehouse that housed the stargate.
+It was located in a conveniently deserted industrial zone.

 ***
 **The President**
 **White House, Infopunk-Earth**

 Someone has stolen still-classified materials seventeen years ago.
 The president don't know where and how, but he knew that a man in Nevada was responsible for it.
-This man also told the FBI team and the screctary of state where to find such information.
+This man also told the FBI team and the secretary of state where to find the next clue.

+Eventually, that led the FBI director to order a secret raid on an abandoned warehouse.
+The criminals were at least courteous enough to choose an out-of-way location.

+"Are we walking into a trap?" he wondered out loud to the people in the room.
+"What do we know?"

+"We know that our sole contact has a DNA match with one of our diplomat, Gerry Parkinson," an FBI agent on the case informed.
+"He also claimed to be Gerry Parkinson himself and knew in details secret personal details of the diplomat wife.
+He also possessed highly classified materials from seventeen years ago.
+It's all consistent with his narrative."

+"We knew absolutely nothing beyond what he wanted to tell us," another one of his advisor concluded.